probably-not/artifix/README.md

 ### Preparing your AWS Account

 Artifix uses GitHub Actions to apply the Terraform plan found in the [`terraform/`](terraform/) directory to your AWS Account.
 This means that you will need to prepare your AWS Account to allow GitHub Actions to assume IAM Roles in the account.
-The workflows use the [`configure-aws-credentials` action](https://github.com/aws-actions/configure-aws-credentials) to configure credentials - so follow the instructions found there to create an OIDC provider for GitHub, and set up an IAM Role for your repository with the following minimum permissions:
+The workflows use the [`configure-aws-credentials` action](https://github.com/aws-actions/configure-aws-credentials) to configure credentials - so follow the instructions found there to create an OIDC provider for GitHub.

+In addition to the GitHub OIDC Provider, Artifix makes the assumption that you will be using an S3 Bucket for your Terraform backend.
+So, make sure to create this bucket in your account.

+When you've got this bucket set up, you'll need to create an IAM Role for your new repository that has the required access for the GitHub Actions to run.
+This includes the necessary access to the Terraform specific resources (creating the various resources necessary for the set up of the registry itself), and the necessary access for the repository to upload to the Registry itself.

+A minimal policy that includes the necessary permissions may look something like this:

 ```json
 {}